timofurrer/devheart/README.md

 So, we could assume that Master Tux' heart are the CPUs.
 Now, depending on how stressed those CPUs are, Master Tux will feel healthy or not.
 See, `dmesg` for more information.

 ## Awesome!
-Let's run it in production
+Let's run it in production ...

+*... to monitor our servers!"*

 Yeah!
 Great idea!
-Just, don't tell anyone ...
+Just, do not tell anyone ...

 ![don't do it](https://media.giphy.com/media/SEp6Zq6ZkzUNW/giphy.gif)